tobi-wan-kenobi/bumblebee-status/docs/modules.rst

       and appending a file '~/.config/i3/config.<screen name>' for every screen.
     * xrandr.autoupdate: If set to 'false', does *not* invoke xrandr automatically.
 Instead, the module will only refresh when displays are enabled or disabled (defaults to true)
+    * xrandr.exclude: Comma-separated list of display name prefixes to exclude
+    * xrandr.autotoggle: Boolean flag to automatically enable new displays (defaults to false)
+    * xrandr.autotoggle_side: Which side to put autotoggled displays on ('right' or 'left', defaults to 'right')

 Requires the following python module:
     * (optional) i3 - if present, the need for updating the widget list is auto-detected